Baltimore Drug Crimes Attorney

 In 2014, the state passed a law making the possession of less than 10 grams of marijuana a civil offense punishable by a fine only of up to $100.
-Possession of up to 50 pounds of marijuana is charged as a misdemeanor punishable by up to a year in jail and fines of up to $1,000.
-Possession of more than 50 pounds is charged as a felony punishable by up to five years in prison and fines of up to $100,000.
+Possession of up to 50 pounds of marijuana is a misdemeanor punishable by up to a year in jail and fines of up to $1,000.
+Possession of more than 50 pounds is a felony punishable by up to five years in prison and fines of up to $100,000.
 Cultivation and trafficking carry harsher penalties.

 If you are a first offender in any drug possession case, you may be eligible for a drug diversion program in lieu of criminal penalties.
 Ensuring you have the best chance of prevailing in court will depend on your legal representation.
 In those cases and all other drug crime offenses, you can trust the experience, skills, and resources of T. Wray McCurdy, P.A.
 We have handled thousands of criminal matters in the local courts, building a strong track record of successful results.